 Fortunately for them, there was another way.
 Continuant came to the cereal company’s rescue, offering support for its Avaya systems that wasn’t contingent on upgrades and didn’t have a strict end-of-life date.
 This new contract extended the life of Kellogg’s system, saved money, and laid the groundwork for an expansion into a new solution.

-Today, the Kellogg Company manufactures cereals, cookies, crackers, cereal bars, frozen waffles, and various vegetarian foods such as Gardenburger® in 18 countries under the motto, “Our Best to You,” and markets its products in 180 countries.
-With revenues at US $13.5 billion, this US-based food manufacturing legend ranks 234 on the Fortune 500 list and continues its mission of “Nourishing families so they can flourish and thrive.”
+With revenues in the U.S. at $13.5 billion, this U.S.-based food manufacturing legend ranks 234 on the Fortune 500 list and continues its mission of “nourishing families so they can flourish and thrive.”

 What wasn’t thriving for this company was its Avaya system.
-After it passed its end of life, Kellogg found itself faced with little options other than upgrading the system, a process it had hoped to avoid.
-With technology that wasn’t at all futureproof and a lack in direction regarding transitions to new solutions, Kellogg was in dire straits.
+After it passed its end of life, Kellogg found itself faced with few options other than upgrading the system, a process it had hoped to avoid.
+With technology that wasn’t at all futureproof and a lack of direction regarding transitions to new solutions, Kellogg was in dire straits.

 Continuant continues to support the company’s Avaya systems in more than 20 locations.
 At the same time, it’s been able to lend a hand in guiding Kellogg towards a new Microsoft UC solution.
 The table for Kellogg’s technological future has been set, and Continuant will do whatever it can to serve.

 Let’s develop a powerful business case for bringing Continuant to your organization.